ChrstphrHll/npc_gen/students/Gavyn Sadalymn.md

 # Gavyn Sadalymn
 ---
 ### Description
-- Human Ranger from Principality of the Palus Peoples
+- Human Ranger from Qualnis
 - 5th year Diplomacy student in Jettenia
-- short wavy grey hair that's plain, Hazel eyes, and Light Tan skin
+- shoulder length wavy platinum hair that's messy, Hazel eyes, and Light Tan skin
 - Is Efficient and Retiring, and has Nature as their ideal

 ### Organizations